 The door to the world of sound should to be opened as soon in a child's life as possible, neuroscientists have found.
 Hearing-impaired children who receive a cochlear implant at a young age have the best chance of learning how to hear and speak.

 Mysterious brown fat cells – they seem to burn sugars quickly and generate body heat.
 Medical scientists are examining brown adipose tissue for clues to combat obesity.

 01.02.12 | 18:30 - 19:00 UTC

-What is the sound barrier?
+What do stem cells do?
 Tomorrow Today takes a look.

 Follow us on Deutsche Welle's YouTube channel.
 You can find a selection of on-demand videos on our "Tomorrow Today" playlist.
 Feel free to watch and share.

 Conflict Zone’s Tim Sebastian posed some tough questions to Afghan President Ashraf Ghani in a recent interview.
 The president’s responses have gone viral among Afghans on social media.

 DW’s science program Tomorrow Today focuses on current topics in research, and is aimed at anyone who is interested in ongoing projects in Germany and Europe.
 Our reports use terms and concepts that are easily understood, portrayed in interesting ways, and address the core issues at stake.

 © 2016 Deutsche Welle |